luukhd2/VLC-player-with-generated-captions/README.md

 Uses whisper to transcribe, googletrans to translate, python-vlc to create the player.
 Supports 100+ languages (both as input and translation target).

+The transcription quality of whisper is close to perfect, however, it struggles with load music in the background.
 I personally use it to practice languages after downloading the .mp4 of a show I like.
-Hope you enjoy!
+This way you can easily learn new words and immediately get the translation in your native language (when hovering over the word of interest). ope you enjoy!

 Requirements:
 You must have ffmpeg installed!